How to Take Headshot: Essential Tips for Stunning Professional Photos

 DIY corner: a clean plan for a quick headshot (when you must)

-If your budget is truly zero and you need a headshot today, you can attempt a DIY headshot (yes, even your own headshot).
-But if you want a higher quality result, we recommend either a professional headshot session or at least setting up a proper light source and background.
+If your budget is truly zero and you need a headshot today, you can attempt a DIY headshot (yes, you can take your own headshot).
+Be sure to take several photos during your session—capturing different poses and expressions, including photos smiling—to give yourself options to choose from for your final image.
+Focus on framing your upper body (head and shoulders) and use a simple, neutral photo's background to keep the attention on you.
+If you want a higher quality result, we recommend either a professional headshot session or at least setting up a proper light source and background.

 DIY Headshot Setup